StefanoFioravanzo/MAP-Elites/README.md

 - `functions.py`: helper file implementing continuous functions
 - `mapelites_continuous_opt.ipynb`: Jupyter notebook implementing the class `MapElitesContinuousOpt` with subclasses the abstract class `MapElites` to use MAP-Elites with continuous constrained optimization

-To play with the algorithm, just change the parameters in the `config.ini` file and run the cells in the Jupyter notebook.
+To play with the algorithm, just change the parameters in the `config.ini` file and run the cells in the Jupyter notebook, or run the `mapelites_continuous_opt.py` script.

 ## TODO